smintio/Portals-Components-SDK/Examples/Backend/README.md

 TODOs
 =====

+- Documentation for portal templates
-- Example for task handlers and state machines
+- Documentation for task handlers
+- Documentation for identity providers

 Contributors
 ============